Mic92/mpdstated/README.markdown

 How it works
 ==============
-podcastd uses this awesome sticker feature introduced in mpd v0.15 to store the recent position server side.
+podcastd uses sticker, introduced in mpd v0.15, to store the recent position server side.
 (that allows to run podcastd from a different machine!)

+To detect multiple instances of podcastd the client-to-client protocol is needed.
+This feature is currently only avaible in the development version of mpd.

 How to build
 ============